awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-cloudformation-github.md

 You must have created the following resources to use with the AWS CloudFormation sample template:
 + A CodeDeploy application and deployment group\.
 You can use the CodeDeploy resources you created in [Tutorial: Create a Simple Pipeline \(CodeCommit Repository\)](tutorials-simple-codecommit.md)\.
-+ Download the sample AWS CloudFormation template file for creating a pipeline\.
-You can download the sample template in [YAML](samples/codepipeline-github-events-yaml.zip) or [JSON](samples/codepipeline-github-events-json.zip) format\.
++ Choose one of these links to download the sample AWS CloudFormation template file for creating a pipeline: [YAML](samples/codepipeline-github-events-yaml.zip) \| [JSON](samples/codepipeline-github-events-json.zip)

   Unzip the file and place it on your local computer\.
 + Download the [SampleApp\_Linux\.zip](samples/SampleApp_Linux.zip)\.
 + The GitHub repository and branch you want to use for your source\.
 + A personal access key for your GitHub repository\.
 This is used to provide an OAuth token for connection to your repository\.